How to Make Thickened Soups

 Examples Red Curry and Coconut Soup (uses coconut cream as a thickener)

 Some soups, most notably Greek Avgolemono, are thickened with egg or a mixture of egg and cream.
 Since eggs will curdle if cooked too quickly, whisk a portion of the hot broth into the eggs and then whisk the egg mixture back into the soup.
-Again, make sure the soup is hot but not boiling--ideally, it should be below 160F.
-Once you have added the egg, stir over low heat until the soup is about 165F and then remove from the heat.
+Again, ensure the soup is hot but not boiling--ideally, it should be below 160F.
+Once you have added the egg, stir over low heat until the soup is about 165F, and remove from the heat.

 Beurre Manie-Thickened Soup

-Beurre manie, or kneaded butter, is like an uncooked roux.
-Equal parts of flour and butter are kneaded together into a putty-like consistency.
-Bits of this mixture are then whisked into the soup at the end of the cooking process until the soup is as thick as you want it.
+Beurre Manie, or kneaded butter, is like an uncooked roux.
+First, equal parts of flour and butter are kneaded together into a putty-like consistency.
+Then, bits of this mixture are whisked into the soup at the end of the cooking process until the soup is as thick as you want.
 Since the fat completely coats the flour particles, you don't need to worry about your soup getting lumpy.
-Just whisk it right in.
+Instead, whisk it right in.

 Pasta (or other starch)-Thickened Soup